alphagov/govuk-design-system/src/patterns/validation/index.md

 {% call wcagNote({id: "wcag-edit-to-correct-errors"}) %}

 <p>Do not clear any form fields when validating users’ answers.
 Keep both passing and failing answers.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">3.3.7 Redundant entry</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
 {% endcall %}

 Keeping information that failed validation helps users to: